Adaptive Iterative Linearization Galerkin Methods for Nonlinear Problems: Introduction

 \section{Introduction}

-The aim of this paper is to establish a general (adaptive) \emph{iterative linearization Galerkin (ILG)} framework for the numerical solution of nonlinear problems, with application to stationary conservation laws.
-To set the stage, we consider two continuously and densely embedded real Hilbert spaces $X\hookrightarrow H$, with inner products~$(\cdot,\cdot)_X$ and~$(\cdot,\cdot)_H$, and induced norms denoted by~$\|\cdot\|_X$ and~$\|\cdot\|_H$, respectively.
-Then, given a nonlinear operator~$\F:\,X\to X^\star$, we focus on the equation
+The aim of this paper is to establish a general (adaptive) \emph{iterative linearization Galerkin (ILG)} framework for the numerical solution of nonlinear problems, with application to second-order partial differential equations (PDE) in divergence form.
+To set the stage, we consider a real Hilbert space $X$ with inner product~$(\cdot,\cdot)_X$ and induced norm denoted by~$\|\cdot\|_X$.
+We remark that for most of our work it is sufficient for $X$ to be a reflexive Banach space.
+Then, given a nonlinear operator~$\F:\,X\to X'$, we focus on the equation

-where~$X^\star$ denotes the dual space of~$X$.
+where~$X'$ denotes the dual space of~$X$.
 In weak form, this problem reads

-with~$\dprod{\cdot,\cdot}$ signifying the duality pairing in~$X^\star\times X$.
+with~$\dprod{\cdot,\cdot}$ signifying the duality pairing in~$X'\times X$.